-A: Any student currently a junior in high school or younger can apply for a full scholarship if the family is receiving a CMC sliding scale discount.
+A: Any student currently a junior in high school or younger can apply for a full scholarship if the family is receiving a CMC sliding-scale discount.
 Students applying for a scholarship should have at least one year of study at CMC and the recommendation of their current CMC teacher.
 Auditions are held each May.

-A: Registrars can work with you to find a more appropriate class or teacher for you.
+A: Registrars can work with you to find a more appropriate class or teacher.
 You may drop the class after the first lesson, however notice must be given to the registrar at least 24 hours before the second week’s class in order to receive a reimbursement for the remaining lessons.
 You will then be charged only for the first lesson (and the registration fee, if applicable).

 A: Parents can attend their child’s private lessons with faculty approval, and they are welcome to attend the first meeting of a group class.